4 Months on An Island

 Johor Bahru

-If you have time and are looking for a long trip and happen to be a beach person.
+If you are looking for a multiple-day trip and happen to be a beach person.
 I’d recommend Krabi, Thailand if you go from Singapore.
 It’s beautiful enough to keep you out of the hotel room at the same time niche enough that you don’t have to scramble your way in crowds of people.
-We unfortunately arrived in the middle of rainy season but still had a great time on the beaches and islands.
+We unfortunately arrived in the middle of the rainy season but still had a great time on the beaches and islands.
 Also the price is quite reasonable.
-All the four of us are kinda broke but we still stayed in a decent hotel and went to nice resturants every day.
+All the four of us are somehow broke but we still stayed in a decent hotel and had food at nice resturants every day.
 But sometimes niche also means a lack of regulations.
-I felt it’s impossible to get a Grab (Uber in South East Asia) without messing around for like half an hour with those local drivers who desprately want to hijack your order.
+I felt it’s impossible to get a Grab (Uber in South East Asia) without messing around for like half an hour with those local drivers who desprately want to hijack your orders.
 This happened every single time when we tried to get a car.
 But still, it didn’t cancel out the joy we had there.

 Krabi